Early Life and Education of Conan O'Brien: A Complete Timeline

 2007: Purchase of Central Park West Penthouse

-In 2007, Conan O'Brien purchased a Central Park West penthouse in New York for $10 million, later attempting to sell it for $35 million in 2010.
+In 2007, Conan O'Brien purchased a Central Park West penthouse in New York for $10 million.

-On February 20, 2009, NBC broadcast the final episode of Late Night with Conan O'Brien, featuring past clips, an appearance by Andy Richter, and appearances by Will Ferrell, John Mayer, and the White Stripes.
-O'Brien concluded by destroying the set.
+On February 20, 2009, NBC aired the final episode of Late Night with Conan O'Brien, featuring past clips, a surprise appearance by Andy Richter, and appearances by Will Ferrell, John Mayer, and the White Stripes.
+O'Brien ended the show by destroying the set and thanking Lorne Michaels, David Letterman, Jay Leno, his wife, and his children.

 September 25, 2009: Concussion on The Tonight Show

-On September 25, 2009, Conan O'Brien suffered a mild concussion after slipping and hitting his head during a comedy sketch with Teri Hatcher on The Tonight Show.
-He was released from the hospital the same day and returned to work the following Monday.
+During the taping of The Tonight Show on September 25, 2009, Conan O'Brien suffered a mild concussion after slipping and hitting his head during a comedy sketch with Teri Hatcher.
+He was examined at a hospital and released the same day.

 Loading Video...